bollu/bollu.github.io/README.txt

 #### Fourth Species: All possible suspensions

+- Only minims, but with ties across all bars.
 - [References](https://www.youtube.com/watch?v=4JdUVxlMq4Y&list=PLSntcNF64SVW2hG6S7j78_cXg_13ZWN0q&index=7)
 - 9-8 suspension (suspended note is a 9th, resolves into an 8th)
 - 7-6 suspension